 - □ The LCD brightness setting, adjusted with the Fn+F5/F6 keys, is temporary and may be restored to the original setting when your computer returns to Normal mode from Sleep or Hibernate mode.
-To save your preference for the brightness, follow these steps: - 1 Right-click the power status icon on the taskbar and select Power Options. - 2 Click Change plan settings under the current power plan. - 3 Click Change advanced power settings. - 4 Select the Advanced settings tab. - 5 Double-click Display. - 6 Adjust the LCD brightness setting in the item for brightness adjustment. - □ Your computer screen may temporarily go blank: - □ When you connect or disconnect the AC adapter - □ Immediately after you start the computer with battery power
+To save your preference for the brightness, follow these steps: - 1 Right-click the power status icon on the taskbar and select Power Options. - 2 Click Change plan settings under the current power plan. - 3 Click Change advanced power settings. - 4 Select the Advanced settings tab. - 5 Double-click Display. - 6 Adjust the LCD brightness setting in the item for brightness adjustment.

-To save your preference for the brightness, follow these steps:

-- 1 Click Start and Control Panel.

-- 2 Click Hardware and Sound.

-- 3 Click Change when the computer sleeps under Power Options.

-- 4 Click Change advanced power settings.

-- 5 Scroll down the list and double-click ATI Graphics Power Settings.

-- 6 Double-click ATI PowerPlay Settings.

-- 7 Change the current option for On battery to Maximum Performance.

-- 8 Click OK.
+- On models with an ATI video controller, you may find your computer screen temporarily goes blank: - □ When you connect or disconnect the AC adapter - □ Immediately after you start the computer with battery power - To save your preference for the brightness, follow these steps: - 1 Click Start and Control Panel. - 2 Click Hardware and Sound. - 3 Click Change when the computer sleeps under Power Options. - 4 Click Change advanced power settings. - 5 Scroll down the list and double-click ATI Graphics Power Settings. - 6 Double-click ATI PowerPlay Settings. - 7 Change the current option for On battery to Maximum Performance. - 8 Click OK.